Aniq-Abid/Renderize/README.md

 1. gridGap: Gap between grid items.
 Default is '10px'.
 2. gridItemMinWidth: Minimum width of grid items.
 Default is '200px'.
 3. gridItemWidth: Width of grid items or "fit" for dynamic width.
 Default is 'fit'.
+4. gridContainerClass: Class to be applied to the grid container.
+Default is 'data-view-grid'.

 ### List View Configuration:
 1. listGap: Gap between list items.
 Default is '10px'.
 2. listItemMinWidth: Minimum width of list items.
 Default is '500px'.
 3. listItemWidth: Width of list items or "fit" for dynamic width.
 Default is 'fit'.
+4. listContainerClass: Class to be applied to the list container.
+Default is 'data-view-list'.

+### List View Configuration:
+1. tableClass: Class to be applied to the table.
+Default is 'data-view-table'.

 ### Positioning:
 1. position: Position of the view (grid/list) within the container.
-Default is renderize.POSITIONS.LEFT.
+Default is 'LEFT'.
 Position does not work with fit width.
+ POSTION OPTIONS:
+ 'LEFT',
+ 'CENTER',
+ 'RIGHT',
+ 'BETWEEN',
+ 'AROUND',
+ 'EVENLY'

 ### Search Configuration:
 1. searchIn: Column to search in.
 Default is 'all'.